EMAIL SIGN UP

 - Interviews will be carried out for all roles as follows:

-- staff roles: two interviewers, at least one of whom will have received safer recruitment training
+- Staff and Trustee roles: two interviewers, at least one of whom will have received safer recruitment training

 - client-facing volunteer roles – one interviewer who must have received safer recruitment training